Fluffernuttersandwich/Better7D2DbyFNS/README.md

 To get ModOrganizer2 (MO2) to work, you will need:
 Windows 10 1809+ or Windows 11 are now required due to the upgrade to Qt 6 and Python 3.11.
-Microsoft Visual C++ Redistributable 14.40.33810.0 required, install from https://aka.ms/vs/17/release/vc_redist.x64.exe if needed.
+Microsoft Visual C++ Redistributable 14.40.33810.0 is required, install from https://aka.ms/vs/17/release/vc_redist.x64.exe if needed.

-If you are not sure you have it, downlaod and install it now.
+If you are not sure you have it, download and install it now.

 ---